crosshj/assistant/bookmarks/src/gun/_plan/ARCHITECTURE.md

 > **⚠️ IMPORTANT FOR AI ASSISTANTS**: This document contains specific guidance marked with "ask for guidance" or "ask about it".
 When you encounter these markers, you MUST ask the user for clarification rather than making assumptions or proceeding with your best guess.
 This is critical for maintaining code quality and architectural consistency.
 >
-> **⚠️ CHANGE SCOPE GUIDANCE**: One or two changes is good to do independently.
+> **⚠️ CHANGE SCOPE GUIDANCE**: One or two changes is good to do independently at a time.
 If you think there will be many changes or you have to try multiple different approaches before getting it right, STOP and ask if this is the right way to go.
 Don't go crazy with tons of changes without confirming the approach first.
+>
+> **⚠️ CODE STYLE GUIDANCE**: Prefer TERSE code that is not over-engineered.
+Stick to the established patterns and don't deviate unless there is a good reason.
+When you do have to deviate, ask first!
+Keep it simple, direct, and follow the architectural principles outlined below.

 ## File Structure